Second homes or properties and the Council Tax

 • you think are not the liable person, or

-• you have applied for one of the exemptions below and been turned down.
+• you have applied for an exemption and been turned down.

-See the downloadable pdf ‘Appeals against liability’ below for more information.
+See the downloadable pdf ‘Appeals against liability’ in the Documents section for more information.